jazzband/django-floppyforms/docs/index.rst

 Django-floppyforms
 ==================

 Django-floppyforms is an application that gives you full control of the output of forms rendering.
-This is more a **widgets** library than a forms library but form fields are provided for convenience.
-The forms API and features are exactly the same as Django's, the key difference is that widgets are rendered in templates instead of using string interpolation.
+The forms API and features are exactly the same as Django's, the key difference is that fields and widgets are rendered in templates instead of using string interpolation, giving you full control of the output using Django templates.

 The widgets API allows you to customize and extend the widgets behaviour, making it very easy to define custom widgets.
 The default widgets are very